 - members can mark tasks complete, whereupon the assigner is notified

-This clarifies everything that needs to be done in the lead-up to a meeting, ensuring that important tasks are finished in a timely and accountable manner.
+This clarifies everything that needs to be done in the lead-up to a paperless board meeting, ensuring that important tasks are finished in a timely and accountable manner.

 Another popular feature, polling can highlight key decisions for upcoming meetings.
 A poll is a great way to save time by collecting opinions ahead of the actual meeting and showing where everyone stands on a given issue.

 Ideal for socially distanced decision-making or for when a member just isn’t able to attend, virtual voting allows you to get that final take on key issues no matter what.
 If the question on the agenda is of a more sensitive nature, you can still get everyone’s honest opinion through anonymous voting, the option which the best board management software delivers.

 While resolution templates can vary across different cases and applications, there are a few guidelines to keep in mind when drafting a board resolution template, key among which are:

-- don’t forget to add the date to the resolution
+- Be sure to add the date to the resolution.

 Apart from the title and a final section with the authors’ names and signatures, the body of the resolution tends to be divided into two clauses – the “whereas” clause and the “resolved” clause.